OpenPodcar/OpenPodcar/README.md

 ### Installation

-- Assuming: ros kinetic and gazebo 7 already installed.
+- Assuming: ROS Kinetic and Gazebo 7 already installed.
 Install instructions can be found [here](http://wiki.ros.org/kinetic/Installation/Ubuntu).

 - Rosdep is also required, but is standalone since ROS Fuerte.
 Install instructions can be found [here](http://wiki.ros.org/rosdep).